 Status: Killed in action

-Vaccaro, a line medic with the 10th Mountain Division, was the first service member to be awarded two Silver Stars since 2001, earning both while on deployment in Afghanistan’s Kunar province while he was treating wounded soldiers under heavy enemy fire.
-Just a few weeks after the heroic actions that resulted in his second Silver Star, Vaccaro was killed when a rocket-propelled grenade struck his vehicle in October 2006.
+Vaccaro, a line medic with the 10th Mountain Division, was the first service member to be awarded two Silver Stars since 2001, earning both whiles on deployment in Afghanistan’s Kunar province while he was treating wounded soldiers under heavy enemy fire.
+A few weeks after the heroic actions that resulted in his second Silver Star, Vaccaro was killed when a rocket-propelled grenade struck his vehicle in October 2006.

 Army Sgt.
 1st Class Kirk Foster